 The ideal amount you should save each month depends entirely on your personal situation.
 Are you single?
 Do you have children?
 Do you have to pay off a mortgage?
 All of these factors determine how much you can set aside each month.
-Although everyone can't put aside the same amount each month, it's advisable to have a healthy amount in reserve in any case.
-So you always have enough for unforeseen expenses.
+Although not everyone can save the same amount each month, it's advisable to have a healthy amount in reserve in any case.
+This ensures you always have enough to cover any unforeseen expenses.

 The advantage of saving monthly

-Saving every month means that you build up your savings quicker.
+Putting something aside every month enables you to build up your savings more quickly.
 With an automatic savings facility, a (fixed or remaining) amount is transferred to your savings account on an agreed date.
 Is it worth it?
 Definitely, because you commit to saving.

 Saving for a goal

 You probably have a wish-list in mind: a smartphone, a holiday or even your own home.
 If you're saving for something special, here's a simple formula for working out how much you should put aside each month.
-You simply divide the amount you need by the number of months until you want to have that amount.
+Simply divide the amount you need by the number of months until you require the amount concerned.

 How much should you save for later?

 When you start earning, saving for your pension is the logical next step.
-The annual limit for tax relief for regulated pension savings is 940 euros this year.
+The maximum amount eligible for tax relief for regulated pension savings is 990 euros this year.
 Some people might find it easy to save that amount, but some do not.
-Many young families find that there's not much left over once they've paid their mortgage each month.
-You can save for your pension from as little as 10 euros a month with KBC.
+Many young families find that there's not much left over at the end of the month once they've paid their mortgage.
+Fortunately, you can save for your retirement at KBC starting from as little as 10 euros a month.
 But even if you save a small amount, you still enjoy tax benefits.
-Remember that the more you save each month, the bigger the tax reduction.
+Remember that the more you save each month, the greater the tax reduction.

 Always keep some savings in reserve

-Maybe you're already thinking of building up a nest egg?
-You need something in reserve to cover sudden unforeseen expenses.
-So you don't get into financial difficulties if your car suddenly breaks down or you want to make a few alterations to your house.
+Ever thought about building up a savings buffer?
+It makes sense to have something in reserve to cover sudden unforeseen expenses.
+So if your car suddenly breaks down or you need to make a few urgent alterations to your house, you won't get into financial difficulties.

 How much should you save for your children?